Secondary measure: The broad outlines of the theory

 creating the secondary polynomials can be furthered to a linear map connecting space L2(I, R, ρ) to L2(I, R, μ) and becomes isometric if limited to the hyperplane Hρ of the orthogonal functions with P0 = 1.

-For unspecified functions square integrable for ρ we obtain the more general formula of covariance:
+For unspecified functions square integrable for ρ a more general formula of covariance may be obtained:

 The theory continues by introducing the concept of reducible measure, meaning that the quotient ρ/μ is element of L2(I, R, μ).
 The following results are then established: